-We trundled off to the elevators and soon were splashing through a drizzling rain to the Players Club, a quiet old mansion in Grammercy Park sacred to the shelter of men only.
-The Players Club had in days of old been the residence of the great master actor.
-Edwin Booth.
+We trundled off to the elevators and soon were splashing through a drizzling rain to the Players Club, a quiet o.d mansion in Grammerev Park sacred to the shelter of men only.
+The Players Club had in days of old been the residence of the great master actor, Edwin Booth.
 Paneled walls, high ceilings, old paintings, luxurious chairs-these we found as we were ushered into the lounge by our host.
 He told us something about Booth and the traditions of the place.
-Then he took us up to the third floor where he showed us the holy of holies, the very room and bed where the great actor had closed his eves in the last scene for him on this earth.
+Then he took us up to the third floor where he showed us the holy of holies, the very room and bed where the great actor had closed his eyes in the last scene for him on this earth.
 All had been meticulously preserved just as he had left it.
-A book lay open on the table where he had been reading it; nothing had been disturbed.
+A book lay open on the table where he had been reading it;